wbips/wbips-docs/pages/wbips/WBIP000.md

 - **Justified Choices**: A well-crafted WBIP does not only prescribe solutions but also provides the reasoning behind the choices made.
 If multiple approaches or conventions are possible, a strong WBIP will explain why one was selected over the others.
 - **Invites Collaboration**: WBIPs should also foster a sense of community and collaboration.
 Encouraging input from various stakeholders can help to refine and improve the proposals, leading to more robust and widely accepted standards.

-> By adhering to these guidelines, WBIPs can serve as effective vehicles for improving and enhancing the WebBTC protocol while ensuring broad acceptance and ease of implementation.
+> By adhering to these guidelines, WBIPs can serve as effective vehicles for improving and enhancing the protocol while ensuring broad acceptance and ease of implementation.

 Todo: Motivation